 The hospital also runs a one-year Internship program suitable for new and recently qualified graduates.
 Interns work in all the hospital areas and have patient care responsibility under the supervision of senior clinicians and also have the opportunity to attend some ambulatory calls.
 There is an out of hours rota and accommodation in purpose built flats on site.
 Our internships provide a suitable foundation for most equine post-graduate specialist qualifications and also provide excellent training for general or specialist equine practice.

-We recommend any potential interns to spend time seeing practice with us beforehand and preferentially select new interns from those students that we already know.
+Where feasible, we recommend any potential interns to spend time seeing practice with us beforehand.

 (4) WORK EXPERIENCE: